Proportion of blocking curves in a pencil: Abstract

 \section{Abstract}

 Let $\mathcal{L}$ be a pencil of plane curves defined over $\mathbb{F}_q$ with no $\F_q$-points in its base locus.
 We investigate the number of curves in $\mathcal{L}$ whose $\F_q$-points form a blocking set.
-When the degree of the pencil is allowed to grow with respect to $q$, we show that the geometric problem can be translated into a purely combinatorial problem about disjoint blocking sets.
+When the degree of the pencil is allowed to grow with respect to $q$, we translate the geometric problem into a purely combinatorial problem about disjoint blocking sets.
 We also study the same problem when the degree of the pencil is fixed.